-MaroonLink Event Form
+Get Involved Event Form

-The Department of Student Activities offers the service of event planning reviews, in which your organization can submit an event form through MaroonLink and a member of the Student Organization Leadership and Development (SOLAD) team can respond with relevant information and suggestions.
+The Department of Student Activities offers the service of event planning reviews, in which your organization can submit an event form through Get Involved and a member of the Student Organization Leadership and Development (SOLAD) team can respond with relevant information and suggestions.

-If you would like to request a review from our SOLAD team, please submit this form at least ten (10) business days in advance of your event.
-For a quick and easy tutorial on how to find and submit this event form, please refer to our MaroonLink Event Form training video on StuAct Online, which lasts approximately ten (10) minutes.
+If you would like to request a review from the SOLAD team, please submit this form at least ten (10) business days in advance of your event.
+For a quick and easy tutorial on how to find and submit this event form, please refer to the Get Involved Event Form Module on Get Involved, which lasts approximately ten (10) minutes.

-In some cases, your organization may be required to submit the Event Form on MaroonLink based on the characteristics of the event, including:
+In some cases, your organization may be required to submit the Event Form on Get Involved based on the characteristics of the event, including: